direct-code-execution/ns-3-dce/doc/source/getting-started.rst

 Example: iperf
 ++++++++++++++

 This example shows the usage of iperf with DCE.
-You are able to generate traffic by well-know traffic generator `iperf` in your simulation.
+You are able to generate traffic by well-known traffic generator `iperf` in your simulation.
 For more detail of the scenario description, please refer to the :ref:`user's guide<dce-iperf-example>`.

 Once you successfully installed DCE with bake, you can execute the example using iperf.